mrochk/NN.c/README.md

 For now the functions derivatives / weights gradients are calculated *"by hand"* for each example but I plan on building an autograd engine soon too.

 For the optimizer we always use the simple *non-stochastic* gradient descent algorithm.

+For storing numerical values (parameters etc) we use the single-precision floating-point type (`float`).